CyberSauce001/DoD-Cyber-Sentinel-Challenge/Networking & Reconnaissance/Ephemeral.md

    ```
    This scan will take some time.
 Eventually, it will discover an unknown port, `51147`.

-3. To retrieve the flag, you can also use `nc` (netcat) on the discovered port:
+3. To retrieve the flag, you can also use `nc` (netcat) on the discovered port, otherwise the nmap should display the flag for you:
    ```
    nc {IP address} 51147
    ```